clok/hev-cli/README.md

 ## Usage

-Run the tool with a 50 mile radius and a 2 second refresh rate.
+Run the tool with a 50-mile radius, and a 2-second refresh rate.
 (The lat/long here is fake)

 ```
 $ hev watch --miles 50 --delay 2 --lat 12.345 --long -12.345